noi-techpark/odh-docs/source/involved.rst

 .. panels::

-   .. toggle:: As a user I can...
+   .. toggle:: As a User I can...

       .. include:: /includes/user.rst